Small Business Bankruptcies Are on the Rise in California

 Inflation can also unfairly affect small businesses due to several factors:

-Let's first understand why the Federal Reserve is raising interest rates.
+Let's first understand why the Federal Reserve raises interest rates.
 Inflation is a major concern, and the Fed is taking action to control it.
 They are raising interest rates to make borrowing more expensive, which in turn reduces spending, slows economic growth, and lowers inflation rates.
 However, these actions are having a significant impact on small businesses, particularly those that are already facing cash flow issues and struggling to keep up with inflation.

 Rising borrowing costs are a major pain point for small business owners, who are already dealing with higher operating costs, employee wages, and supply chain disruptions.
 As borrowing costs increase, small businesses that took out an SBA loan to purchase a business, fund operations, purchase equipment or inventory, or acquire commercial real estate are now faced with the added burden of higher interest rates.